Mike DeBardeleben: Adult life and death

 In the spring of 1957, DeBardeleben was expelled from Peter Schuyler High School, which effectively ended his formal education.
 In October of that year, he enlisted in the U.S. Air Force and was stationed at the Lackland Air Force Base in Texas.
 After only a year, he was court-martialed for disorderly behavior and sentenced to two months in the base stockade.
 In 1958, he was ordered to see a psychiatrist for counseling after he was pronounced AWOL several times.
-At the age of eighteen, he was discharged from the Air Force and moved in with relatives in Fort Worth, Texas.
+At the age of 18, he was discharged from the Air Force and moved in with relatives in Fort Worth, Texas.

 In 1959, DeBardeleben attempted school again, enrolling in R. L. Paschal High School, but after three months was expelled.
 In August of that year, he married his first wife, Linda Weir, but three weeks later separated from her.
-Also that month, he was arrested for attempted robbery with an accomplice, followed two weeks later by his involvement in a string of auto thefts, and was sentenced to five years' probation.
+Also, that month, he was arrested for attempted robbery with an accomplice, followed two weeks later by his involvement in a string of auto thefts, and was sentenced to five years' probation.
 In October, he fathered a premature stillborn daughter with an unidentified woman.

-DeBardeleben later met Charlotte Weber, who was seventeen at the time he started courting her.
+DeBardeleben later met Charlotte Weber, who was 17.
 At the time, DeBardeleben lived at home with his parents, terrorising his family.
 Both of his parents feared him and deemed him capable of killing them.
 Weber recalls how DeBardeleben's family endured violent outbursts in which he "lit fires in his room" and "kicked doors in".
 Nonetheless, Weber described DeBardeleben as a "handsome young rebel" with whom she was "enthralled".

-In March 1960, he impregnated Charlotte and on June 9 the same year, married her.
+In March 1960, he impregnated Charlotte and on June 9, married her.
 On December 12, 1960, he fathered a daughter, Bethene.
-Charlotte described him as preoccupied with vanity and being cold and detached but not abusive.
+Charlotte described him as preoccupied with vanity and being apathetic but not abusive.
 Later wives described how DeBardeleben tortured and abused them.
 DeBardeleben fathered a second child with Charlotte, but was forced by her parents to give the child up for adoption.

-In August 1961, his 19-year-old brother Ralph, who was home on leave from the Army but staying in a motel due to an argument with DeBardeleben, committed suicide in a church parking lot by asphyxiating himself with his car exhaust.
+On August 12, 1961, his 19-year-old brother Ralph, who was home on leave from the Army but staying in a motel due to an argument with DeBardeleben, committed suicide in a church parking lot by asphyxiating himself with his car exhaust.
 He had stated to his sister that he intended not to return when his leave was up; DeBardeleben later blamed his brother's suicide on severe depression arising from rigorous paratrooper training, a girlfriend rejecting him, and, as the underlying cause, the same deprived home environment that he claimed created him.